Dyess B-1s deploy to Andersen, take over Continuous Bomber Presence operations

 |0

-This work, Dyess B-1s deploy to Andersen, take over Continuous Bomber Presence operations, by TSgt Richard Ebensberger, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Dyess B-1s deploy to Andersen, take over Continuous Bomber Presence operations [Image 1 of 51], by TSgt Richard Ebensberger, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT